BIIFSweden/Analysis-of-cow-embryos/README.md

 ## Requirements and Installation

-The macros and plugins needed for the code is provided in the current repository or referred to the original webpage.
+The macros and plugins needed for the code is provided in the current repository (Plugins folder) or referred to the original webpage.
 We recommend using Fiji for ImageJ with an addition of BioFormats for handling the confocal imaging.
 The following list provide details on macros needed and the code provided in the repository.

 |Component|Available at|Description|
 |---------|------------|-----------|